Are large language models superhuman chemists?: Appendix

 \paragraph{Statistics} \Cref{fig:human_score_distribution} shows the distribution of scores our human scorers achieved.

-We also recorded the time humans took to answer the questions.
+We also recorded the time humans took to answer the questions (\Cref{fig:human_timing}).
 This time is the time from the question being displayed to the human to the human submitting the answer.
-Interestingly, we found no significant correlation between the experience of the human scorers and the performance on the questions (\Cref{fig:human_timing}, Spearman's \(\rho \approx 0.11 \unskip \)$\quad$, and \(p \approx 0.52 \unskip \)).

 Additionally, we prompted users to provide additional information about their experience in chemistry.
-While we recorded fine-grained information, e.g., their specialization, we focused on the number of years since the first university-level chemistry course. \Cref{fig:experience_vs_correctness} shows that the experience of the human scorers was not significantly correlated with the correctness of their answers (\Cref{fig:experience_vs_correctness}, Spearman's \(\rho \approx \unskip \)$\quad$, and \(p \approx \unskip \)).
+While we recorded fine-grained information, e.g., their specialization, we focused on the number of years since the first university-level chemistry course. \Cref{fig:experience_vs_correctness} shows that the experience of the human scorers was weakly correlated with the correctness of their answers (\Cref{fig:experience_vs_correctness}, Spearman's \(\rho \approx 0.19 \unskip \unskip \), and \(p \approx 0.31 \unskip \unskip \)).

+\paragraph{Tool use} In our study, humans were allowed to use tools for answering some questions.
+They could also report what tools they used for answering questions.
+As \Cref{fig:tool_use} shows, the most common tool was some form of web search (which, according to the free text responses, often was a multi-step process).